Extended Wildlife Tour: Nature unbound – Wildlife encounters in the Carpathians

 This seasonal programme aligns with nature’s rhythms, highlighting different species and natural phenomena throughout the year.

-Today we start the day with an early visit to beaver dams nearby, and in the quiet morning hours we might see beavers as they move about.
-After breakfast your guide takes you on a walk in the surroundings learning about the local landscape and exploring the various hidden gems of nature.
+Following breakfast, you join your guide on a walk in the surroundings, learning about the local landscape and exploring the various hidden gems of nature.
 Red-backed shrike, bee-eaters, black woodpecker or lesser spotted eagles are commonly sighted, and the area has an incredible richness of flowers of all colours.

 Driving Distance